Important dates

 This year, the field robotics workshop features multiple competition tracks designed to address key challenges in field robot deployment.

-The competition focuses on vision-based tasks of 2D and 3D Semantic Segmentation in challenging environments like dense vegetation.
+The competition focuses on SLAM and vision-based tasks of 2D and 3D Semantic Segmentation in challenging environments like dense vegetation.

 Participants have access to extensive datasets, including recordings from wheeled, tracked, and multi-legged robots navigating challenging off-road terrains from the GOOSE and GOOSE-Ex dataset.